-The major role of the Spleen is to transform food and drink into blood and energy, and distribute them to other organs and tissues.
+The major role of the Spleen is to transform food and liquids into nutrients, blood and energy, and distribute them to other organs and tissues.
 This enormously difficult task takes a lot of energy on its own to take place.
 Therefore if one is overworked and/or malnourished (which is something common for the contemporary person) the Spleen will become deficient and unable to “manufacture” sufficient amount of blood and energy.
 If this becomes continuous and chronic one may become not only energy deficient but also blood deficient.
 Thus in traditional Chinese medicine blood deficiency is often treated by tonifying the Spleen.

 Since the Spleen needs a lot of energy for its transformation and transportation functions it likes warm temperature and sweet taste as they both give energy.
 Therefore it is always beneficial to warm our food before we consume it and to make it a rule to never consume food or drink colder than room temperature.
 Raw fruits and vegetables also have “cold nature” therefore people with weak digestion and poor energy should cook any type of raw food before consuming it.

-Although the Spleen likes sweet taste as it gives energy, too much sweet taste will have the opposite effect on the spleen and take energy away.
+Although the Spleen likes sweet taste as it gives energy, too much sweet taste will have the opposite effect on the Spleen and take energy away.
 Therefore sweet foods should be consumed moderately and white sugar and its products should generally be avoided as they generate "dampness", which itself slows the digestion down.

 Apart from transporting the various food essences to the other parts of the body, the Spleen also controls the transformation and transportation of fluids by separating the clear fluids from the dirty fluids.
 The clear fluids are sent to the Lung (which further distribute them to the skin) and the dirty fluids are sent down to the intestines for further separation and distribution.
 If the Spleen is weak and the transportation of fluids is impaired there will be fluid retention called “dampness” in traditional Chinese medicine.
 One of the main symptoms of dampness is edema but other symptoms also include tiredness, lack of energy, and loose stools as the nature of dampness is to slow processes down and to make things sluggish (1) Therefore besides that the Spleen likes warm temperature and sweet taste because they give energy, the Spleen also likes dryness.